Sample Answer

 - Written communication: Written communication is free of errors that detract from the overall message.

-- Number of resources: Minimum of four resources.
+- Several resources: Minimum of four resources.

-- Length of paper: About 2,500 words, or 10 typed, double-spaced pages.
+- Paper length: About 2,500 words, or ten typed, double-spaced pages.

-- Font and Font Size: Arial, 10 point.
+- Font and Font Size: Arial, 10 points.